Mexico–United States soccer rivalry: In popular culture

-focuses on the cultural differences between the United States and Mexico when it comes to football.
+focuses on the cultural differences between the United States and Mexico when it comes to soccer.
 This includes the conflict of Mexican-American players in the U.S. while their family might support Mexico.

+The three-part documentary series Good Rivals, originally titled Good Neighbors, focused on the rivalry and featured interviews from past players and coaches.
+It was released in 2022 on Amazon Prime Video.